yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 The format is described as follows:

-1. Each record is located on a separate line, ended by a line break (CR, LF or CRLF) indicating the end of a record.
+1. Each record is located on a separate line, ended by a line break (CR, LF or CRLF) indicating the end of this record.
 For example:

    aaa,bbb,cccCRLF<br/>
    zzz,yyy,xxxCRLF